R\'enyi Resolvability and Its Applications to the Wiretap Channel: Introduction

 \section{Introduction}

-How much information is needed to simulate a random process through a given channel so that it mimics a target output distribution?
-This is so-called {\em channel resolvability problem}, first studied by Han and Verd\'u \cite{Han}.
+How much information is required to simulate a random process through a given channel so that it mimics a target output distribution?
+This is the so-called {\em channel resolvability problem}, studied by Han and Verd\'u \cite{Han}.
 In \cite{Han}, the total variation (TV) distance and the normalized relative entropy (Kullback-Leibler divergence) were used to measure the level of approximation.
 The resolvability problem with the \emph{unnormalized} relative entropy was studied by Hayashi \cite{Hayashi06,Hayashi11}.
 In \cite{Han,Hayashi06,Hayashi11} it was shown that in the memoryless case the minimum rates of randomness needed for simulating a channel output under the TV, normalized relative entropy, or unnormalized relative entropy measures are the same, and are all equal to the minimum mutual information over all input distributions that induce the target output distribution.
 Recently, Liu, Cuff, and Verd\'u \cite{Liu} extended the theory of resolvability by using $E_{\gamma}$ metric with $\gamma\geq1$ to measure the level of approximation.
 The $E_{\gamma}$ metric reduces to the TV distance when $\gamma=1$, but it is weaker than the TV distance when $\gamma>1$.
 Hence, the $E_{\gamma}$ metric generalizes the TV distance by {\em weakening} the measure.
-In contrast, we generalize the channel resolvability problem by {\em strengthening} the unnormalized relative entropy measure and considering a continuum of secrecy measures indexed by the R\'enyi parameter.
+In contrast, we generalize the channel resolvability problem by {\em strengthening} the relative entropy measure and considering a continuum of secrecy measures indexed by the R\'enyi parameter. {Furthermore, random variable simulation problems under R\'enyi divergence measures of all orders in $[0,\infty]$, including the source resolvability problem (the resolvability problem with the identity channel), were studied by the present authors recently in \cite{yu2018simulation}.
+The exact channel resolvability problem was studied by the present authors in \cite{yu2018asymptotic}, in which the output distribution is required to be exactly equal to the target distribution, and meanwhile, the input process is allowed to be an ``asymptotic function'' (i.e., not restricted to be a function) of a uniform random variable (or the input process is allowed to be compressed by variable-length codes, not restricted to fixed-length codes).}